Statuses in Latin with translation. Quotes in Latin with translation

 By teaching, we learn ourselves.

-The expression comes from the statement of the Roman philosopher and writer Seneca.
+The expression comes from a statement by the Roman philosopher and writer Seneca.

 37. Domus propria - domus optima.